loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 the original pointer is placed on the stack, which can then be popped when the stack is empty and `freestack` is called.
-This also opens up for stacks to be allocated at differing sizes, as a stack's size does not have to be known at compile time.
+This also opens up for stacks to be allocated at differing sizes, as the process deallocating a stack does not need to know the size of said stack.

 #figure(
   caption: [An empty stack only containing the start pointer.],